TharunKommaddi/OracleApex/House_Requirements.md

 **3. Water Body Preferences:**
 - **Water Features:** A small decorative pond or fountain is desirable in the garden area, designed with safety considerations and easy maintenance in mind.

 ---
+---
 # SERVICES DETAILS
-WATER :
+---
+---
+- ## WATER:
-1. What are the water services like?
+**1. What are the water services like?**
-Water Services: Water supply is primarily provided through municipal services, ensuring reliable access for daily needs.
+- **Water Services:** Water supply is primarily provided through municipal services, ensuring reliable access for daily needs.

-2. What are the sources of water ?
+**2. What are the sources of water?**
-Sources of Water: Mainly from the municipal supply, with potential access to groundwater if necessary.
+- **Sources of Water:** Mainly from the municipal supply, with potential access to groundwater if necessary.

-3. What sort of water storage do you need?
-And how many litres, if aware Water Storage Needs: A storage tank of approximately 1,000 liters to ensure an adequate backup supply for emergencies.
+**3. What sort of water storage do you need?**
+- **Water Storage Needs:** A storage tank of approximately 1,000 liters to ensure an adequate backup supply for emergencies.

-4. Would you like to do rain water harvesting ?
+**4. Rainwater Harvesting:**
-Rain Water Harvesting: Interested in implementing rainwater harvesting to augment water supply and promote sustainability.
+- **Interested in Rainwater Harvesting:** Yes, interested in implementing rainwater harvesting to augment water supply and promote sustainability.

-ELECTRICITY
+---
+- ## ELECTRICITY:
-1. What are the electricity services like?
+**1. What are the electricity services like?**
-Electricity Services: Regular supply from the local electricity board with occasional outages.
+- **Electricity Services:** Regular supply from the local electricity board with occasional outages.

-2. Would you like to have solar power for lighting and other electrical appliances?
+**2. Solar Power:**
-Solar Power: Interested in installing solar panels to power lighting and electrical appliances, reducing dependency on grid electricity and lowering energy costs.
+- **Interest in Solar Power:** Interested in installing solar panels to power lighting and other electrical appliances, reducing dependency on grid electricity and lowering energy costs.

-3. Would you like to have UPS?
+**3. Uninterrupted Power Supply (UPS):**
-UPS: Yes, would like to have an Uninterrupted Power Supply (UPS) system to maintain critical functions during power outages.
+- **UPS Need:** Yes, would like to have a UPS system to maintain critical functions during power outages.

-4. Would you like to consider automation for lighting and security?
-Automation for Lighting and Security: Considering automation to enhance convenience and security, including automated lighting systems and security features like cameras and alarms.
+**4. Automation for Lighting and Security:**
+- **Considering Automation:** Yes, considering automation to enhance convenience and security, including automated lighting systems and security features like cameras and alarms.

-WASTE
-1. What are the methods of waste disposal - both kitchen and bathroom waste?
-Do you have connection to any sewage network?
+---
+- ## WASTE:
-Methods of Waste Disposal: Currently connected to the municipal sewage system for bathroom waste; kitchen waste is disposed of through local waste management services.
+**1. Methods of Waste Disposal:**
+- **Current Disposal Methods:** Connected to the municipal sewage system for bathroom waste; kitchen waste is managed through local waste management services.

-2. Would you like to consider garbage segregation?
+**2. Garbage Segregation:**
-Garbage Segregation: Yes, would like to implement garbage segregation to promote recycling and more environmentally friendly waste management practices.
+- **Interest in Garbage Segregation:** Yes, would like to implement garbage segregation to promote recycling and more environmentally friendly waste management practices.

+---